 Let’s take a look at some common personal loan scams:

 1. Loan-fee scam

-Many scammers will offer a low-cost loan and demand the fees are paid upfront.
+Many fraudsters will offer a low-cost, low-fixed-rate loan and demand the fees are paid upfront.
 After they receive the fees, they disappear and you don’t get your loan money.
 Don’t give anyone any money upfront, and if it sounds too good to be true, it almost certainly is a scam.

 2. No credit check scam